Your safety is our priority.

-- We’ve decreased the number of chairs in our welcome area to ensure there is adequate space between patients.
+- We have a limited number of chairs in our Kentucky, Indiana and Georgia welcome areas to ensure there is adequate space between patients.

-- We’ve limited visitors to patients and, if necessary, one parent, guardian or translator.
+- We’ve limited visitors to patients and, in most cases, one parent, guardian or translator.

 - Sick team members remain at home.

 Sterilization and Disinfection

 - All team members frequently wash their hands.

 - Our common and clinical areas are free of food items, magazines, books, toys and other clutter.